About This Site

 About the Author

 A.C.
-Maas is a writer and language lover who has spent years studying Arabic — its formal register, its spoken varieties, the cultural worlds in which each is used, and the long history that produced one shared written language and many spoken ones.
+Maas is a writer and language lover who has spent years learning Arabic — its formal register, its spoken varieties, the cultural worlds in which each is used, and the long history that produced one shared written language and many spoken ones.

 His broader writing on languages lives at acmaas.com.